rsharma71/1517-sep-2021-project-specifications/Specs/Deliverable-2.md

 ## Required Projects

-Your solution must be a client-server solution consisting of multiple projects as outlined in the course. *(An actual solution file (`.sln`) is only required if you are developing in VS 2019.)* The Presentation Layer portion is to be an ASP.NET Web Application (**.NET Core** Razor Pages).
+Your solution must be a client-server solution consisting of multiple projects as outlined in the course.
+The Presentation Layer portion is to be an ASP.NET Web Application (**.NET Core** Razor Pages).
 The BLL, Entity classes and DAL portions of the system are to be placed in a separate class library project.

 ## The StarTED Database